🌎Currency: Singapore Dollar (SGD)

 The country has only one airport, Singapore Changi.
 Getting there is very easy thanks to many airlines which operate direct daily services from Europe, Asia the Gulf region and America.

 The main operating airline is Singapore Airlines which is the national carrier.
-You can fly with them direct from a number of European and American cities.
+You can fly with them direct from a number of European, Asian and American cities.

-Also it's possible to reach Singapore from other Asian cities if you are doing intra-tourism within the region.
-Low cost airlines like Air Asia, Tiger Air, Scoot, or Silk Air amongst others offer the cheapest prices.
+Also it's possible to reach Singapore from other Asian cities, if you are doing intra-tourism within the region, with multiple other airlines from national airlines to low cost.
+Cheaper airlines are Air Asia, Tiger Air, Scoot, or Silk Air which offer more competitive fares if you are doing multiple destinations within the region.

 Singapore has a very tropical climate and year round weather is hot, humid and sunny.
 Average temperatures are about 30C but the feeling can be higher when travelling during the hot season (April to June).
 Rainy season starts in July and lasts till September, it's muggy and hot but clouds acts as protection to the intense sun light.
-The best time to travel to Singapore is during the cool season, (December to February), still hot but easier to walk around with temperatures about 20-27C.
+The best time to travel to Singapore is during the Monsoon Season, (December to February), still hot but easier to walk around with temperatures around 25-31C.

 Singapore is a gourmet's paradise, with everything from humble street stalls to 5-star restaurants.
 There are over 30 different cooking styles, including various regional styles of Chinese cuisine, American, English, French, Indian, Indonesian, Italian, Japanese, Korean, Malay, Russian and Swiss.